pixee/docs/docs/rules/list/codeql_java_insecure-cookie.md

 ### Why is this rule marked as Merge After Investigation?

-This code change may cause issues with the application if any of the places this code runs (in CI, pre-production or in production) are running with non-HTTPS protocol.
+This code change may cause issues with the application if any of the places this code runs (in CI, pre-production or in production) are running over plaintext HTTP.

 ## Rule Settings